gunbux/birthday-schedule/README.md

 Typing 'bday' without arguments will print the next birthday.
 'bday ls' will list all the birthdays in random order.
 Use 'bday add' and 'bday del' to modify the birthday list.
+Using bday upcoming will list all the birthdays in the next 60 days or so.

 ### Updates
 <ul>